Langford, Nottinghamshire: Lords

+Later heritage

-Langford is a village and civil parish in Nottinghamshire, England.
-It is located four miles north-east of Newark-on-Trent and two miles East from The River Trent.
-Population details are included in the civil parish of Holme.
-It is based on A1133 which comes off of the A46.
-Although Langford is currently located two miles from The River Trent it has not always been this way.
-In "1575 there was a cataclysmic flood" which altered the course of the Trent which meant Langford and Holme were now on the same side of the river.
+Although Langford is currently located two miles from the River Trent it has not always been this way.
+In "1575 there was a cataclysmic flood" which altered the course of the Trent which meant Langford and nearby Holme were now on the same side of the river.
 Before this change in the rivers course the Trent used to flow next to St Bartholomew's church and Holme was on the opposite side of the bank.

 John Marius Wilson's Imperial Gazetteer of England and Wales (1870–72) records Langford as follows: